opentensor/old-docs/src/css/ServerCustomization.md

 ## Choosing a Model
 ​

 By default, your miner is outfitted with the gpt2 model.
-While the ultimate goals is to upgrade, customize, and design your own model from scratch, choosing one from  is a good place to start.
+While the ultimate goals is to upgrade, customize, and design your own model from scratch, choosing one from [Hugging Face](https://huggingface.co/models) is a good place to start.
 ​

 The argument that downloads a Hugging Face model is: